 Yup!
 Dassit.

-Ain’t nothing else needed to be said, to convince me to watch “The Sandman” on Netflix, if I’m being honest.
-I mean I love Kirby enough to wanna watch this just to see her character.
-And I’m always down to watch new Black faces on screen.
+And ain’t nothing else needed to be said, to convince me to watch “The Sandman” on Netflix, if I’m being honest.
+I mean I love Kirby enough that I would have watched this just to see her character.
+But I’m always down to watch new Black faces on screen, and all it takes for me to be interested in a dope concept — is to see more than one Black face, in a primary role!

 But if you’re still not convinced.